azkaban/azkaban/docs/useAzkaban.rst

 Schedule Flow
 -------------
-..
-  ToDo::  "execute flows" needs to be linkable

 From the same panel that is used to `execute flow <#executing-flow>`_, flows can be scheduled by clicking on the *Schedule* button.